texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/botnroll_api.md

 There really is no reason that you are likely to want to change this code during the camp.

-### `minBat`

-`void minBat(float batmin);`

-Let's suppose that you only want the robot to operate if the batteries are charged above a certain threshold.
-Maybe the robot is racing, or is about to take on a long task.
-This function will prevent the robot from operating and display an error message if the battery is too low.

 ### `obstacleEmitters`

 `void obstacleEmitters(boolean state)`